-When the (2) mark comes to the card inlet, knit as many rows with the K-Carriage as the memo number indicates.
-(The pattern card is not fed forward when operating the K-Carriage.
+When the ( • ) mark on the L window comes to the card inlet, knit necessary rows with the K-Carriage.

+(The pattern card is not fed forward when operating the K-Carriage.)

-The pattern card is fed forward by operating the L-Carriage.)
+The pattern card is fed forward by operating the L-Carriage.